 Warning, this entry is LONG, while editing it, I realized it was super long since our session had lasted about nine hours in total in terms of real world time.
 As such, I’ve broken it into headings to make it a bit easier to read.

-Some time passed between our first visit and our second one, during that time, we revised some of the character sheets.
+Some time passed between our first visit and our second one, during that time, we revised some of the character sheets for our RPG system.
 My SO Niky’s tulpa Kay also decided to tag along and she wanted Niky’s pet tulpa raven called Dhum to follow since he was now her familiar.
 Now, to most of you who have been with the blog for a while, you know what a little cheeky cunt Dhum is.
 And being made into Kay’s familiar summon definitely hasn’t made him any less so.
 Meanwhile, IRL, between missions, me and Circe watched the old Addams Family movie from the 90s where she promptly fell head over heels with The Thing and of course started thinking of having that as her familiar.

 After some nagging later from her about it, I decided to warn her that it’d require a sacrifice on her part if she really wanted a truly gruesome Addams Family style severed hand as her familiar.
 And as you’ve all probably figured out by now, no, she did not back down – she chose to ignore my obvious warning and kept pushing.
 So, without warning, I severed her hand cleanly with a butcher’s cleaver and sent her up to the infirmary to get it regenerated.
 When she came down again, I’d cleaned up most of the blood on the table, but there it was, limp… obviously dead, but undeniably the beautifully manicured female hand of Circe.
 Of course, Circe was pissed that I’d surprised her, but did reluctantly agree that it was definitely in the Addams spirit to do as I did.